Radha Soami Satsang Beas: Self-sufficiency and volunteer service

 The Dera is largely self-sufficient, operating its own farms, workshops for manufacturing building materials, a water supply, and waste management systems.
 The entire operation—from construction and farming to sanitation and food service—is run by volunteers.
 This practice of selfless service, or seva, is a fundamental aspect of the spiritual path.
 It is performed by both residents and visiting followers, who contribute their labour as a form of devotion.
 The organisation is funded entirely through donations, and any necessities sold within the Dera are offered at subsidised, non-profit rates.

 Charitable activities

 Radha Soami Satsang Beas engages in extensive social welfare programs, which are funded entirely by voluntary donations and run by volunteers (sevadars) as a form of selfless community service (seva).
-The organisation's charitable work is centered on healthcare, disaster relief, and community support.
+The organisation's charitable work is centred on healthcare, disaster relief, and community support.

 Healthcare services

 Through its affiliated societies, RSSB operates several charitable hospitals that provide free medical care to the public, particularly in underserved rural areas.
 All services are offered without regard to a patient's religion, caste, or economic status.
 Key facilities include the Maharaj Sawan Singh Charitable Hospital in Beas, a 260-bed multi-specialty hospital, and other hospitals in Haryana and Himachal Pradesh.
 The organisation also conducts free medical and dental camps in various locations to provide healthcare access to remote populations.